Shopping Cart

 About the Play:

 Les Misérables is a full-length drama adapted for the stage by Tim Kelly, from the epic novel by Victor Hugo.
-It tells the tale of Jean Valjean, imprisoned for 19 years for stealing a loaf of bread for his family, and his journey throughout many years to become a well-respected citizen.
+It tells the tale of Jean Valjean, imprisoned for 19 years for stealing a loaf of bread to feed his sister's sick child, and his journey throughout many years to become a well-respected citizen.
 A classic story about class, justice, forgiveness and integrity, Les Miserables still tugs at the heartstrings of audiences.

 Les Miserables is a non-musical retelling on the classic novel by Victor Hugo, which has been designed for very simple production (basically a few tables, chairs, and a bench).
 Under two hours in length, it is highly recommend for all groups – high school, college, amateur and professional.